al-ptk/git-practice/basic github workflow.md

 - Once you merge the branch to main at github, you go back to the main branch and do a `git pull origin main` to update your local main branch.
 - If you change and push an already-merged branch, you can create a new request easily.
 I do not know about **conflicting changes** yet.
 - You can always repush an old local branch to a deleted upstream one.
 It will just ge recreated, I think.
+- You can also delete branches, to prune excess.
+- I can probably get more bits about git workflow, but this should be enough for now.
+I must focus on other stuff!